plotly/documentation/README.md

  * p <- pl* (ggplot), same as 'r'
  * py.sign* (matplotlib), same as 'python'

-Yes, that last requirement is annoying, but this line should be failry set by plotly convention at this point, so it shouldn't cause too much headache.
+Yes, that last requirement is annoying, but this line should be set by plotly convention at this point, so it shouldn't cause too much of a headache.

 Here's an example for a python `script.py` file: